karmakarvishal/FEED-READER/frontend-nanodegree-feedreader-master/README.md

+Feed Reader Testing Project

-Testing using Jasmine
+Testing the Feed Reader app using Javascript testing framework Jasmine.
-A Udacity FEND project

-This project demonstrates browser based testing using Jasmine.
+Reference

+    2.1 Jasmine documentation

+How to run this test

+    Simply visit here, I publicly hosted this test.

-Steps to run
+How to run the this locally
-Open index.html in the browser of your choice.
-It may take some time to completely load as additional network requests are made.
-Once loaded, test results should be displayed at the bottom of the page.

-The online version can be seen at http://aviaryan.github.io/ud-feed-reader-testing/
+Option-1 - Simple:

+    Click "Clone in Desktop" / "Download ZIP"
+    Open the folder
+    Open index.html on your preferred browser
+    There should be several test results at the bottom of the screen that says "~ specs, ~ failures"